bartbutenaers/node-red-file-retention-manager/README.md

 Represents the unit of 'age', which will be used to calculate the age of files.
 It should be one of the following strings: 'seconds', 'minutes', 'hours', 'days', 'weeks', 'months', or 'years'.
 The value from the config screen can be overwritten via `payload.ageUnit` in the input message.

-### Remove empty folders
+### Remove folders

-When selected, empty subfolders will be removed.
++ *Don't remove folders*: keep all folders.
++ *Remove empty folders*: only remove empty folders.
++ *Remove empty aged folders*: only remove empty folders when their age is older as specified.

 Even in dry-run mode, there will be simulation to consider files that 'would' be removed as removed files, in order to determine whether a folder 'would' become empty.
 The value from the config screen can be overwritten via `payload.removeEmptyFolders` in the input message.

 ### Do a test run